Stages of Isolation

 When we resumed our pair meetings in fall 2020, we realized that we both had an interest in journaling more frequently.
 So we started by writing reflections on our experiences with the COVID-19 pandemic, Black Lives Matter, and the ups and downs of quarantining at home.
 We documented our personal timelines to capture memorable events and how we were feeling: the hour by hour of a typical day in quarantine, and the month by month of the entire year.
 From there, we decided to combine our thoughts into a poem that includes our shared and differing experiences, told in both our voices.

 Obenewa Adu is a 17-year-old senior in high school in Stamford, Connecticut.
 This is her second year as a Girls Write Now mentee.
 Obenewa is originally from New Haven, but has moved around, attending schools in Queens, Hamden, and Stamford.
 Obenewa’s favorite types of writing include poetry, journalism, and memoirs.
 She is passionate about writing and volunteer work.
 In the fall, Obenewa will continue her higher education at a four-year college with the hopes of one day inspiring change by breaking mental health stigmas around the world.

 Tracy Miller is an editor, writer, and digital strategist living in Jackson Heights, Queens.
-A journalist for more than 10 years, she was a staff editor for the New York Daily News and Prevention magazine.
-Tracy’s combined interests in digital media and health and medical writing led her to her current role as Director of Digital Communications at NYU Langone Health.
-When she’s not busy at work, she’s probably working her way down her never-ending To Be Read list, cycling around the city, or (when it's not a pandemic) playing street hockey in Tompkins Square Park.
+As a journalist for more than 10 years, she was a staff editor for the New York Daily News and Prevention magazine.
+Tracy’s combined interests in digital media and health and medical writing led her to the field of healthcare communications.
+She is currently the Director of Patient Communications and Engagement at Memorial Sloan Kettering Cancer Center, and also helped lead a digital transformation and website strategy at NYU Langone Health.
+When she’s not busy at work, she’s probably working her way down her never-ending To Be Read list, cycling around the city, or playing street hockey in Tompkins Square Park.